Alestrio/GI05-Reports/main.md

 ### Proposition of a leader behaviour for smooth target transition

-To correct that erratic behaviour, that creates a lot of strains on a real life vehicle components, we propose to implement different solutions.

-Different ideas came to our minds while searching for a solution to a smoother way of navigation.
+To address the issue of erratic navigation behavior, which imposes significant strain on real-world vehicle components, we propose two approaches aimed at achieving smoother transitions between waypoints.

+**Exploring Potential Solutions**
+During the exploration phase, three potential strategies emerged:

+Implementing a Bézier Curve Path
-The first was to draw a circular path like a bézier curve for the robot to follow.
-It involved replacing the current switch in the robot navigation algorithm to a command law which will follow the curve.
+The idea here was to design a circular or Bézier curve path for the robot to follow, replacing the abrupt waypoint switching in the navigation algorithm with a command law to track the curve.

+Optimizing Orientation at Waypoints
-The second was to give a command law to the robot that dictates the position to the next waypoint (n+1) with an angle that points to the third waypoint (n+2).
+Another approach involved modifying the command law to direct the robot toward the next waypoint (n+1) while already aligning its orientation for the subsequent waypoint (n+2).

-The third was to minimize the (j'ai plus le mot) so that the robot would steer less.
-This however would give disadvantages to the robot in manuver precision but would also be smooth.
+Minimizing Steering Effort
+Reducing the robot's steering angle changes could result in smoother movements.
+However, this might compromise maneuvering precision in certain situations, creating a trade-off between smoothness and accuracy.

-#### Using a discretized bezier curve
+#### Implementing a path-based approach

 A bézier curve is a parametric curve which is a set of discrete control points based of the list of given waypoints.
 The idea is to create a smooth path that approaches all waypoints.

 ![alt text](img/bezierCurveSample.png)

-Searching on the web, we've found this sample of script that returns a bezier curve from a list of points :
+While searching on the web, we've found this sample of script that returns a bezier curve from a list of points :

 ```bash
 function B = computeBezier(P, t)